-- Replace the hub and drum as follows (See Figure 4-15.) - a.
-Remove the brake drum (See Figure 4-15.)
+4. Replace the hub and drum as follows

+(See Figure 4-13.)

+- a.
+Remove the brake drum.
 It may be necessary to release the slack adjuster. - b.
 Remove hub cap and catch lubricant in a pan. - Remove outer spindle nut, spindle locking washer, inner spindle nut, and bearing.
 Remove hub from axle. - d.
 Using an appropriate driver, remove inner bearing cone, and seal. - e.
 Using an appropriate driver, remove bearing cups from hub. - f.
 Check that the hub cavity is clean.
 If the hub is to be reused, clean it thoroughly. - g.
 Insert bearing cups into the hub. - h.
 Clean the mounting surfaces with a good grade commercial cleaner and soft rag.
 Dry all component parts with a clean, absorbent cloth or paper.
-Lubricant will not adhere to surfaces wet with solvent. - Install inner bearing, cone, and seal.
+Lubricant will not adhere to surfaces wet with solvent. - i.
+Place the drum over the hub and brake shoes being careful not to damage the threads on the studs (See Figure 4-13.)
+Make sure the drum seats flat against the hub flange and mates properly with the hub pilot.
+There should be no interference between the brake drum pilot chamfer and the corner radius on the hub.
+If interference exists, the hub will not be able to function properly. - Install inner bearing, cone, and seal.